close

 “With respect to its three missions—education, generation of knowledge and dissemination of expertise for a positive impact on society—our strategy builds on the integration of ecological, social and economic thought and action.”

-Prof. Dirk Lehmkuhl, Lead Working Group on Social and Economic Sustainability, Director Competence Center for Social Innovation
+Prof. Dirk Lehmkuhl, Director Competence Center for Social Innovation

 More on topic